Blue Line (SacRT): History

 The second phase of the southern extension opened more than a decade later on August 24, 2015, with 4.3 mi added from Meadowview to Consumnes River College.
 The extension added seven new stations to the system.
 An additional station, Morrison Creek, was put on hold to open as an infill station until the adjacent land was developed.
 Eventually in 2021, despite the land around the station remaining undeveloped, Morrison Creek opened to the public as a station only accessible via pedestrian and bike paths.
 Sacramento RT added a large parking structure at Cosumnes River College to attract riders from southern Sacramento County and boost ridership.

+Future expansion

+Dos Rios infill station

+An additional infill station on the line called Dos Rios station is being constructed between the Globe and Alkali Flat/La Valentina stations in the Dos Rios Triangle neighborhood of North Sacramento.
+The station is planned as part of a new housing development project that is funded by California's cap and trade system, with an opening date set for September 2026.

+Proposed Elk Grove extension

-A third planned phase which would extend the line from its current southern terminus to Elk Grove about 2 miles along Bruceville Road is on hold indefinitely due to a lack of funding.
+A third planned phase of the southern extension would extend the line from its current southern terminus to Elk Grove about 2 miles along Bruceville Road is on hold indefinitely due to a lack of funding.
 Land use and station accessibility must be improved to qualify the extension for Federal Transit Administration (FTA) grant funding.
 Construction on this project was not expected to begin until after 2040.
 In 2019, the city of Elk Grove prepared a study on improving e-tran Route 110 with bus rapid transit (BRT) characteristics.
 Route 110 mostly follows a similar alignment to the proposed Blue Line extension.
-Since July 2024, the city of Elk Grove is currently conducting a feasibility study over whether to continue forward with the Blue Line extension or the BRT, with the city council expected to reach a decision by December 2025.
+In July 2024, the city of Elk Grove began conducting a feasibility study over whether to continue forward with the Blue Line extension or the BRT, considering five different light rail and BRT alternatives to expand transit to the city.
+In March 2026, the city released a draft implementation plan that recommended extending the light rail line to Kammerer Road.
+The city council approved the plan in April 2026.

-An additional infill station on the line called Dos Rios station is planned between the Globe and Alkali Flat/La Valentina stations in the Dos Rios Triangle neighborhood of North Sacramento.
-The station is planned as part of a new housing development project that is funded by California's cap and trade system, with an opening date set for around 2023.